GooglyBlox/auto-mcgraw/README.md

 ## Public Service Announcement

-**⚠️ This GitHub repository is the only official place to download Auto-McGraw.** Any copy of this extension hosted elsewhere is an unofficial reupload that was published without my consent, and I cannot vouch for the safety or integrity of those copies.
+**⚠️ Auto-McGraw is not published on the Chrome Web Store.** This GitHub repository is the only official place to download the extension.
+We've seen fraudulent/unofficial reuploads of Auto-McGraw appear on the Chrome Web Store — these are not affiliated with this project and we cannot vouch for their safety or integrity.
+Only install from this repository's [releases page](https://github.com/GooglyBlox/auto-mcgraw/releases).

-For example, the listing at [chromewebstore.google.com/detail/auto-mcgraw-smartbook/bekpomfgdchhlcmjkniohmdgabakdnpp](https://chromewebstore.google.com/detail/auto-mcgraw-smartbook/bekpomfgdchhlcmjkniohmdgabakdnpp) is an unofficial reupload to the Chrome Web Store and is not affiliated with this project.
-Only download releases from this repository's [releases page](https://github.com/GooglyBlox/auto-mcgraw/releases).

 ---